Justaus3r/IrvineOnLinux/IrvineSetup.md

 [Download MASM](https://archive.org/details/b64_encoded_blob)

-Note that i have uploadded MASM zip on Web Archive as a base64 blob, since Web Archive was always removing it( due to it being a fucking microsoft software probably ).
+Note that i have uploaded MASM zip on Web Archive as a base64 blob, since Web Archive was always removing it( due to it being a fucking microsoft software probably ).
 So after downloading the blob, decode using:

 ````
 $ base64 -d b64_encoded_blob.blob > masm32-v11.zip